gekitsu/bouldering-for-beginners/buying_your_first_shoes.md

 This chapter is about aspects of shoe design.
 Most of these factors will be determined by the shape of the last, like downturn and asymmetry.
-All shoes built on that last will have that same basic shape.
+All shoes built on that last will share that same basic shape.

 Some factors, like stiffness, are entirely determined by choice of materials.
 In these cases, it is possible that a manufacturer builds a softer and a stiffer shoe on the same last, and if one of them fits you well, the other probably will, too.